 PBT Expert Group

 The PBT Expert Group provides informal, non-binding scientific advice on matters related to the identification of persistent, bioaccumulative and toxic (PBT) and very persistent, very bioaccumulative (vPvB) properties of chemicals.
-The advice does not anticipate or interfere with decision-making under the REACH Regulation, which exclusively remains the responsibility of the competent bodies designated in the REACH Regulation.
+The advice does not anticipate or interfere with the regulatory decision-making, which exclusively remains the responsibility of the competent bodies designated in legislation.

 The PBT Expert Group was established in 2012 with the support of competent authorities for REACH and CLP (CARACAL).
 The expert group is coordinated and hosted by ECHA.
-Advice of the PBT Expert Group on issues related to PBT/vPvB assessment may be requested by the participants of the PBT Expert Group, EU Member State competent authorities under the REACH Regulation and the Biocidal Products Regulation, and ECHA.
+Advice of the PBT Expert Group on issues related to PBT/vPvB assessment may be requested by the members of the PBT Expert Group, EU Member State competent authorities, and ECHA.

 The expert group provides informal and non-binding scientific advice on matters related to the identification of persistent, very persistent, bioaccumulative, very bioaccumulative and toxic (P, vP, B, vB and T) properties of chemicals, in particular:

 - Matters related to screening methods/activities to identify PBT/vPvB substances.

 - Matters related to the development of integrated approaches to testing and assessment for PBT/vPvB properties.

 - Feedback and recommendations on complex (specific/generic) scientific issues related to information and (tiered) testing needs for potential PBTs/vPvBs.

 - Specific questions on the interpretation of test data as well as other relevant information in relation to the identification of P, vP, B, vB and T properties (e.g. during substance evaluation, dossier evaluation, the development of an SVHC dossier and/or evaluation of biocidal active substances).

 As the focus of the scientific work of the group should be on identification of P, vP, B, vB and T properties, the discussions may well cover SVHC cases of equivalent concern to PBTs or vPvBs.

 Nominated experts from following organisations are currently participating in the PBT Expert Group: